ShemmyYo/slot-mashine-python/README.md

 ***

 ### __Instructions__
-Option 2 on main menu displays game instructions.
+Option 2 on the main menu displays game instructions.
-You can come back to the main menu by hitting the Enter key or quit by hitting Q key.
+You can come back to the main menu by hitting the Enter key or quit by hitting the Q key.

 <details><summary>Instructions IMAGE</summary>